 With six miles of world-famous festoons along the coastline, Blackpool Illuminations is known as the greatest free light show on Earth.
-Dating back over a century, this dazzling light show shimmers for another year from 2 September to 2 January 2023 with brand-new installations (including one created by Blackpudlian designer Jack Irving in collaboration with computer scientists from Lancaster University) and plenty of old favourites.
+Dating back over a century, this dazzling light show shimmers for another year until 2 January 2023 with brand-new installations (including one created by Blackpudlian designer Jack Irving in collaboration with computer scientists from Lancaster University) and plenty of old favourites.
 Drive, walk or hop on a Heritage Tram tour to see the lights glittering along the promenade, with illuminated tours running every evening.

 The switch-on event will be held at The Blackpool Tower Ballroom, complete with live music performances and an audience of more than 2,000 ballot winners.

 Ongoing events: Rugby League World Cup